Home

 Introduction

-The genus Phoebis comprises 8 species, most of which are strongly migratory in behaviour, and are widely distributed in the neotropical region, although avellaneda is found only in Cuba, editha is restricted to Haiti, and bourkei occurs only in Ecuador.
+The genus Phoebis comprises 8 species.
+Most are migratory, and widely distributed throughout the neotropical region.
+There are however a few non-migratory and very localised species - avellaneda which is found only in Cuba, editha which is endemic to Haiti, and bourkei - found only in Ecuador.

-Phoebis neocypris is found from Mexico to Peru.
+Phoebis neocypris is found from Mexico to Brazil and Peru.
 The illustrated subspecies rurina occurs in Peru, Ecuador, Venezuela and Colombia.

 Habitats

-As with other Phoebis species, neocypris is highly migratory in behaviour and can thus be found in a wide variety of habitats including primary and secondary rainforest, deciduous woodland, scrubby grassland and farmland; at altitudes between sea level and about 1000m.
+As with other migratory Phoebis species, neocypris can be found in a wide range of habitats among which are primary and secondary rainforest, deciduous woodland, scrubby grassland and farmland.
+It is a lowland species, rarely found above 1000m elevation.

 Lifecycle